 What is the difference between Expo and React Native?

 Expo is kind of like Rails for React Native.
 Lots of things are set up for you, so it's quicker to get started and on the right path.

-Here are some of the things Expo gives you out of the box that work right away:
+Here are some of the things the managed workflow gives you out of the box that work right away:

 Support for iOS and Android

 You can use apps written in Expo on both iOS and Android right out of the box.
 You don't need to go through a separate build process for each one.
-Just open any Expo app in the Expo Client app from the App Store on either iOS or Android (or in a simulator or emulator on your computer).
+Just open any managed app in the Expo client app from the App Store on either iOS or Android (or in a simulator or emulator on your computer).

 Push notifications work right out of the box across both iOS and Android, using a single, unified API.
 You don't have to set up APNS and GCM/FCM or configure ZeroPush or anything like that.
 We think we've made this as easy as it can be right now.

 This can take a long time to get set up properly yourself, but you should be able to get it working in 10 minutes or less on Expo.

 All Managed apps can be updated in seconds by just clicking Publish in Expo Dev Tools.
 You don't have to set anything up; it just works this way.
 If you aren't on a Managed project, you'd either use Microsoft Code Push or roll your own solution for this problem.